 Exxon Mobil Corporation has advised Imperial that it intends to participate, as it has in prior years.

-The new program will begin on June 25, 2010, and will end when the company has purchased the maximum allowable number of shares, unless it provides earlier notice of termination.
-If not previously terminated, the program will end on June 24, 2011.
+The new one year program will begin on June 25, 2012, and will end when the company has purchased the maximum allowable number of shares, or it provides earlier notice of termination.
 All share purchases will be made through the facilities of the Toronto Stock Exchange.

 Imperial will continue to evaluate its share purchase program in the context of its overall capital activities.
-Share repurchases under the existing program were limited to 103 thousand shares at a total cost of about $4.18 million by June 15, 2010, representing an average cost of $40.3115 per share.
-The maximum allowable number of shares that could be acquired under the program was about 42.3 million, less shares purchased for the employee savings plan and retirement plan.
-Imperial's daily trading limit under the new program will be 158,168 shares, which is 25 percent of Imperial's daily trading volume.
+Share repurchases under the existing program were limited to 3,143,484 shares at a total cost of about $143.4 million by June 15, 2012, representing an average cost of $45.62 per share.
+Imperial's daily trading limit under the new program will be 175,119 shares, which number is 25% of Imperial's daily trading volume.